This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 There are a lot of things I love about this easy pizza sauce recipe: it’s ready in seconds, the flavors are fresh and light, it’s flexible, and the flavors are better than any bottled pizza sauce I’ve ever tried!
 The secret is to use high-quality ingredients.
 Some nice canned crushed tomatoes and a quality extra virgin olive oil will make all the difference.

-Whether you’re making pizza right away or preparing a batch of sauce along with your homemade pizza dough, this easy no cook pizza sauce can be stored away and even freezes so well!
+Whether you’re making pizza right away or preparing a batch of sauce along with your homemade pizza dough or gluten free pizza crust, this easy no cook pizza sauce can be stored away and even freezes so well!

 Pasta sauce vs. pizza sauce